garethjmsaunders/code-style-guide/css.md

 ### 6.6 Naming conventions in HTML

-As I previously hinted at, naming conventions aren't necessarily all that useful in your CSS.
+As I previously hinted, naming conventions aren't necessarily all that useful in your CSS.
 Where naming conventions' power really lies is in your markup.
 Take the following, non-naming-conventioned HTML:

 ```
 <div class="box  profile  pro-user">